Tdap and Td vaccines

 - Children 11 through 12 years old need one shot of Tdap booster if they received all 5 DTaP shots when younger.
 The Td booster is then given every 10 years.

-- All adults 19 years or older need a booster shot of Td every 10 years.
+- All adults age 19 or older need a booster shot of Td every 10 years.

-- All adults especially 65 years or older who have never had Tdap should get one shot of Tdap as their next booster.
+- All adults, especially those who are age 65 or older who have never had Tdap should get one shot as their next booster.

 - Pregnant women need one shot of Tdap during each pregnancy.
 This is to protect the mother from getting the infections, especially pertussis, and spreading the germs to their newborn.